 Is Graphene Coating Worth the Extra Cost?

-Decision rule: Pay extra for better prep, better correction, and a better installer before you pay extra for a fancier coating label.
+The honest part: if a studio charges more for graphene but skips proper decontamination, correction, and curing, the “upgrade” isn’t worth it.
+Pay extra for better prep, better correction, and a better installer before you pay extra for a fancier label.

 Who Should Choose What?